aemysites/itc-familylikefriends/HANDOVER.md

 ## 1. What You're Receiving in This Handover

-### 1.1 Migrated Pages
+### 1.1 Migrated and Styled Pages

-Three pages have been migrated and styled using Experience Catalyst (minor refinements needed - see Section 3.3 for details):
+Three pages have been migrated and styled with custom blocks (near completion, minor refinements needed):

 | Page | Original URL | Migrated URL |
 |------|-------------|--------------|